Snoring & Sleep Apnea Chapel Hill, NC

 How many apneas per hour is severe?

-The average patient with sleep apnea suffers from ten to fifteen apneas per hour.
-However, patients with severe obstructive sleep apnea may experience over 30 apneas per hour.
+The average patient with sleep apnea experiences ten to fifteen apneas per hour.
+However, patients with severe obstructive sleep apnea may experience over thirty apneas per hour.
 The number of apneas a patient may have per hour is classified and dependent on severity.

 Dr. Furgurson has your solution for sleep apnea in Durham, NC, and Chapel Hill.
 Our comprehensive treatments have helped alleviate many sleep apnea symptoms for patients in Durham County and surrounding areas.
 Give us a call to schedule a restorative consultation today.